corybuecker/exlytics/README.md

 # Exlytics

-Exlytics is a very simple, privacy-focused tool to gather web analytics;
+Exlytics is a simple, privacy-focused tool to gather web analytics;
 anything from page views to click-stream events.
 The events are cached in Redis and flushed to Google Cloud Storage on a regular basis.